 6 Solutions

-6.x Solution x - Architecture and high-level functions of network slicing
+6.x Solution x - Architecture and high-level functions description of network slicing

-This solution of network slicing architecture and high-level functions to Key issue 1(Support of Network Slicing).
+This solution applies to Key issue 1(Support of Network Slicing).
+It outlines 2 potential solution scenarios.

+6.x.1 Architecture solution scenarios

+A Network Slice (NS) is composed of all the NFs that are required to provide the required Telecommunication Services and Network Capabilities, and the resources to run these NFs.
+A network slice is an end to end concept that spans all domains of a network, i.e. includes RAN functions and CN functions.

-6.x.1 Architecture description This solution outlines 2 potential groups of solutions to solve the Key issue 1 "Support of network slicing", and especially outlined to support the issue of multiple network slices per UE.
+This section outlines 2 potential groups of solutions to solve the Key issue 1 "Support of network slicing" when applying network slicing into core network, including one UE accessing to one network slice and one UE accessing into multiple network slices.

-Editor’s note: impacts to RAN to enable network slicing and evaluation, and impacts to the group of solutions from a RAN perspective is FFS, which needs to be studied by the RAN WGs.
+Editor’s note: impacts to RAN to enable network slicing and evaluation, and impacts to the group of solutions from a RAN perspective is FFS, which needs to be studied by the RAN WGs.NOTE: this solution focuses on different kinds of CN part in a network slice and RAN is also in a network slice.

 Group A: Network slice with dedicated CN.
-Group A includes the interpretation that the UE obtains services from different network slices, aiming at logical separation/isolation between different slice in CN.
+Group A includes the interpretation that the UE obtains services from one or multiple network slices, aiming at logical separation/isolation between different slice in CN.
 This group is characterised by independent subscription management/mobility management for each network slice handling the UE, with the potential side effects of additional signalling in the network and over the air.
 On the other hand, it can be argued that the isolation in the CN part of the network is easiest to achieve.

 Editor’s note: Whether it is worthwhile to allow a UE to simultaneously access multiple network slices is FFS.